Top 13 Things to Do on your Phuket Honeymoon

 Read our #AmazingThailand series:

-Top 16 Things to Do on your Phuket Honeymoon
+- Top 16 Things to do on your Bangkok Honeymoon

 1. Soak in serenity at Anantara Layan Phuket Resort